In the Lost Lands: Plot

 Boyce and his friend search for Cyrus, but discover he has been hanged by the Church.
-Boyce and Gray Alys locate The Enforcer and her goons, but they've shielded their eyes to block Gray Alys' powers.
+Boyce and Alys locate the Enforcer and her goons, but they have shielded their eyes to block Alys' powers.
 The Enforcer kills Mara to further torment Boyce.
-He and Gray Alys are attacked, leading to a gunfight and a chase to an air tram where most of the goons are thrown to their deaths.
-The Enforcer orders the cable cut, and shoots Boyce, but Gray Alys uses her powers through a sniper lens to save him and escape.
+He and Alys are attacked, leading to a gunfight and a chase to an air tram where most of the goons are thrown to their deaths.
+The Enforcer orders the cable cut, and shoots Boyce, but Alys uses her powers through a sniper lens to save him and escape.

-Gray Alys and Boyce face ghoul-like monsters while traveling.
-Trapped in a ring of fire for protection, the group faces a monster leader who knows Gray Alys and disapproves of her return.
-She uses illusion magic to make the monsters believe that they are on fire.
-She warns Boyce that she's dangerous and untrustworthy.
+Alys and Boyce face ghoul-like monsters while traveling.
+Trapped in a ring of fire for protection, the group faces a monster leader who knows Alys and disapproves of her return.
+She uses illusions to make the monsters believe that they are on fire.

-The Queen kills The Overlord, disclosing she's carrying Boyce's baby.
-The Patriarch announces the Overlord's death but secretly continues plotting the Queen's assassination.
-The Enforcer attacks Gray Alys on a train with her goons.
-She escapes through the tunnels and heads towards the end of the broken train tracks, which are high up.
-Gray Alys is rescued by Boyce, but The Enforcer and her crew die when the train crashes and explodes.
-Jerais kills the Patriarch to protect the Queen and then begins an affair with her.
+The Queen kills the Overlord, disclosing she is carrying Boyce's baby.
+During a confrontation on a train with Alys and Boyce, the Enforcer and her crew die.
+Meanwhile, Jerais kills the Patriarch to protect the Queen from an assassination attempt and then begins an affair with her.

-Under the light of the full moon, Gray Alys and Boyce reach Skull River.
+Under the light of the full moon, Alys and Boyce reach Skull River.
 Boyce is revealed to be the shapeshifter impersonating Sardor.
 Under the moonlight, he turns into a wolf.
-Gray Alys defeats Boyce using silver claws, rendering him unable to continue.
-Boyce is back to human, but Gray Alys admits she knew he was a shapeshifter and poisoned him with silver.
-Gray Alys kills Boyce under the light of the moon, skins the body, and then buries the remains.
+Alys defeats Boyce using silver claws, rendering him unable to continue.
+Boyce is back to human, but Alys admits she knew he was a shapeshifter and poisoned him with silver.
+Alys kills Boyce under the light of the moon, skins the body, and then buries the remains.

-Gray Alys brings Boyce's pelt to The Queen.
+Alys brings Boyce's pelt to the Queen.
 Jerais claims Alys failed him, but she tells him that she gave him what he truly desired, which was the queen.
-The Queen knew all along that Boyce is a shapeshifter hence the reason why she wanted to become one, enraged, she accused Jerais of plotting to kill Boyce and she kills him.
+The Queen knew all along that Boyce is a shapeshifter, hence the reason why she wanted to become one; enraged, she accuses Jerais of plotting to kill Boyce and she kills him.
 The Lost Lands are in rebellion after the Overlord's death and the Church's fall.
 The Queen flees as Boyce's fur burns under the sun.
-Boyce rises from his grave, resurrected, and seeks out Gray Alys with the intention of killing her.
+Boyce rises from his grave, resurrected, and seeks out Alys with the intention of killing her.
 She believed in his return from the dead as strongly as she believed in the coming rebellion.
-Boyce and Gray Alys team up to survive and hunt in the Lost Lands.
+Boyce and Alys team up to survive and hunt in the Lost Lands.